m99coder/pg15-logical-replication-row-filter/README.md

 ## pgbench

-In order to utilize two database instances with distinct data, the initialization steps for pgbench as well as the actual benchmark queries had to be modified.
+In order to use two database instances with different data, the initialization steps for pgbench and the actual benchmark queries had to be changed.

-Even identifiers are populated to the source, odd identifiers to the target.
+Even identifiers are entered in the source, odd identifiers in the target.

 ## Postgres